Help others on their journey to parenthood.

 What legal and financial details should I consider before becoming an Egg Donor?

-Many egg donations are strictly anonymous, but some intended parents want to have additional contact with their donor.
+While all ORM egg donors enter our program as anonymous, it is important to understand that the majority of intended parents want to have additional contact with their donor.
+You may choose if you are open to additional contact or if you wish to be matched only for anonymous donations.
+Contact may come in many different forms.
 This could mean a one-time, facilitated meeting or an exchange of emails.
-The most common request is for the donor to sign up for the Donor-Sibling Registry, or DSR.
-The DSR is a website that allows for anonymous future contact between the donor and her recipient family.
-You may choose if you are open to additional contact or if you wish to be matched only for anonymous donations.
+The most common request is for the donor to sign up for the Donor-Sibling Registry, also known as the DSR.
+The DSR is a website that allows for anonymous future contact between the donor and their recipient family using their donor number only.

-All egg donors are enrolled in an egg donor insurance policy at the time of the cycle start.
-This insurance covers you in the event of a complication where additional medical care is needed.
+Throughout the screening and donation process, costs associated with donor testing and the donor cycle are covered along with travel for out of town donors.
+Also, all egg donors are enrolled in an egg donor insurance policy at the start of the donation cycle.
+This insurance covers you in the event of a complication resulting from your donation where additional medical care is needed.

 Do you get compensated for egg donation?